-In the previous reporting year, following the approval of the Civil Service Law, 5777-2017, according to which only a body whose primary purpose is dealing with the locating, referral and accompaniment of volunteers, so that its additional activity which is not National Service is limited to up to 18% of the entire scope of its activity, may receive recognition as a recognized body (in the matter of National Service), the Association, together with the Bat Ami – Emunah Aluma Association, and with the accompaniment of the regulatory bodies, including the Registrar of Associations, the Income Tax Authority and the National Service Administration, reached an agreement according to which all the National Service activity would be transferred to the Bat Ami – Emunah Aluma Association.
+In the previous reporting year, following the approval of the Civil Service Law, 5777–2017, according to which only a body whose primary purpose is dealing with the locating, referral and accompaniment of volunteers, so that its additional activity which is not National Service is limited to up to 18% of the entire scope of its activity, may receive recognition as a recognized body (in the matter of National Service), the Association, together with the Bat Ami – Emunah Aluma Association, and with the accompaniment of the regulatory bodies, including the Registrar of Associations, the Income Tax Authority and the National Service Administration, reached an agreement according to which all the National Service activity would be transferred to the Bat Ami – Emunah Aluma Association.

-In the framework of the agreement, the name of the Association as stated above was changed, and the Articles of Association of the Association were changed while granting a special status to the Association and to Emunah the National Religious Women’s Movement – as founding associations each of which is entitled to appoint half of the members of the board and members of the general meeting in the Bat Ami – Emunah Aluma Association.
+In the framework of the agreement, the name of the Association as stated above was changed, and the Articles of Association of the Association were changed while granting a special status to the Association and to Emunah the National Religious Women’s Movement as founding associations, each of which is entitled to appoint half of the members of the board and members of the general meeting in the Bat Ami – Emunah Aluma Association.

-The transfer of the National Service activity to the Bat Ami – Emunah Aluma Association began on 1 January 2019 so that no later than the National Service year starting on 1 September 2019, all the National Service activities, together with its employees, assets and liabilities would be transferred to the Bat Ami – Emunah Aluma Association.
+The transfer of the National Service activity to the Bat Ami – Emunah Aluma Association began on January 1 2019, so that no later than the National Service year starting on September 1 2019, all the National Service activities, together with its employees, assets and liabilities would be transferred to the Bat Ami – Emunah Aluma Association.

-ALUMA – FOR SOCIAL INVOLVEMENT – FOR JEWISH IDENTITY (Reg.
+ALUMA – FOR SOCIAL INVOLVEMENT AND FOR JEWISH IDENTITY (Reg.
 Assoc.)